-- 3.114.
-Adaptation planning is unlikely to be required across an entire region.
-Communities will need to identify areas for adaptation planning, based on the region-wide risk assessment.
-However, the system needs to provide the ability for Māori communities to determine a need to undertake adaptation planning themselves.
-Adaptation planning should be undertaken where measures are needed to either: - · reduce risk that already exceeds tolerance levels - avoid increases in risk that will exceed tolerance levels. - 3.115.
+- · reduce risk that already exceeds tolerance levels - avoid increases in risk that will exceed tolerance levels. - 3.114.
 We recommend that national direction provides a mandate on the risk circumstances that require adaptation planning.
 This is necessary so that after a regional risk assessment is completed, clear criteria are available to decide if adaptation planning is required.
 This is discussed in more detail below, in the 'National direction' section.
-This approach allows consideration of local circumstances and community tolerance when identifying areas for adaptation planning. - 3.116.
+This approach allows consideration of local circumstances and community tolerance when identifying areas for adaptation planning. - 3.115.
 There are likely to be limited people and financial resources available for adaptation planning.
 This is because of the limited capability and capacity in Aotearoa New Zealand in risk assessment and natural hazards/adaptation planning, as well as the reforms underway of various policies such as the resource management system.
 We therefore propose that the Government prioritises adaptation planning within a region.
-National direction will need to set the principles and criteria to consider for the prioritisation exercise (see discussion below). - 3.117.
+National direction will need to set the principles and criteria to consider for the prioritisation exercise (see discussion below). - 3.116.
 We consider that a public engagement process should help identify and prioritise areas for adaptation planning.
 This should not include development of the region-wide risk assessment itself.
 Instead, we propose technical checks and balances for the risk assessment.
 A formal public engagement process will allow the public to provide written feedback on the areas identified and the priority for undertaking adaptation planning.
-The public will have an opportunity to be heard by the decision-maker. - 3.118.
+The public will have an opportunity to be heard by the decision-maker. - 3.117.
 We propose that the outcomes of the region-wide risk assessment be included in the RSSs required by the new planning system (or regional policy statement until an RSS is prepared).
 This will require amendments to the proposed Spatial Planning Act (SP Act) (discussed in more detail below, in the 'Links to the planning system' section).
 A change to the RMA, or the use of a national policy statement, is likely to be required to achieve this for regional policy statements under the RMA.